ghall15/fiscalhistory/webpage/internal_improve.rst

 Practical issues
 ----------------

-Larson (1991, page 71) cites five challenges for supporting internal improvements at the state-level
+John Larson [Larson1991]_, page 71 cites five challenges for supporting internal improvements at the state-level

 1. natural advantages are not evenly distributed